ScottLogic/blog/_posts/2025-09-08-leveraging-copilot-for-refactoring.md

 ![Page object segmentation diagram ]({{ site.baseurl }}/mnyamunda/assets/copilot-test/pom-diagram.png)

-At this point we can do a bit of manual work by matching locators in our tests to these page-objects.
+At this point we can do a bit of manual work by matching locators in our tests to these page objects.
 Once we have all of our properties and methods in our page objects.
-We can add page-object files and e2e spec files as context.
-Our prompt can be: "Based on properties and methods within this page-object, refactor the attached e2e spec files accordingly"
+We can add page object files and e2e spec files as context.
+Our prompt can be: "Based on properties and methods within this page object, refactor the attached e2e spec files accordingly"

-Now it should see matches between e2e and page-objects and begin to refactor your tests with newly shortened methods.
+Now it should see matches between e2e and page objects and begin to refactor your tests with newly shortened methods.

 Example:
 In our page object we have: